ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/07-sending-c2d-messages.md

 In this lab you will extend your website by adding the ability to control the ThingLabs Thingy&trade; remotely.
 The website will send messages to the Thingy via Azure.

 # Add Newtonsoft Json Library
 In a previous lab, you built the ThingLabs Thingy&trade; for Windows 10 IoT Core and deployed a website to display data from the Thingy.
-In this lab, you will send messages from the Microsoft Azure IoT Hub to the Thingy you created in the previous lab.
-In the same way that you added a NuGet package for the Azure IoT SDK you need to add a package for working with JSON data.
+In this lab, you will send messages from the Microsoft Azure IoT Hub to the Thingy.
+In the same way that you added a NuGet package for the Azure IoT SDK, you need to add a package for working with JSON data.

 1. Open the __Thingy__ project.
 2. Click on the _Project_ menu and select _Manage NuGet Packages._